+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Breakfast is usually served in the morning and includes porridge, eggs, toast, pancakes, or Tibetan bread.
 Lunch is taken at a teahouse along the trail and is generally light to maintain energy while walking.
 Dinner is the main meal of the day and is eaten at the overnight stop, typically warmer and more filling to aid recovery.

-Garlic soup is often recommended at higher altitudes as it helps with digestion and warmth.
+Garlic soup is often recommended at higher altitudes, as it helps with digestion and warmth.
 Meals form an essential part of the daily routine during the Everest Base Camp trek with a helicopter return.

 Snacks and Hydration